ShreyaJayas33/Vape-Web/README.md

 # Vape Web Backend
+# Note: Please scroll all the way down to check final project deliverable section.

 This is the backend service for the Vape Web full stack project.
 It powers the product catalog, cart system, and admin dashboard functionality.